Skip to Main Content

 About Research Camp

 Welcome to the Research Camp for Research Assistants, Teaching Assistants and Graduate Students, brought to you by the Dalhousie Libraries.
 The Research Camp is designed to take you through the elements of research from basic to advanced.
-The program is offered through asynchronous modules on Brightspace.
+The program is offered through a combination of asynchronous modules on Brightspace and live online sessions on Teams.
 Modules may include short video lectures and interactive exercises to help you brush up on your literature searching, writing, information management, and research skills.
-Some modules include recordings of our live sessions from Research Summer Camp (May/June 2023).
+Some modules include recordings of our live sessions from Research Summer Camp.
 Modules and sessions are prepared and delivered by research and writing specialists affiliated with Dalhousie Libraries and the Dalhousie University Writing Centre.

 How does it work?

-Register for Research Camp and you will have access to all of the asynchronous modules anytime.
+Register for Research Camp and you will have access to all of the asynchronous modules.
 Registered participants can access and work through module content at their own pace.
 Participants are not required to complete all modules.
 You can pick and choose modules based on your individual interest and skill level.
-Modules will be available until the end of March 2024.
+Modules will be available until March 28, 2025.

-**During spring updates, the content will be temporarily unavailable.
+**During spring updates (April - May 2025), the content will be temporarily unavailable.
 Participants will receive notice about this in advance.

 Certificates